CarlWebster/Citrix-Cloud-Daas-/CC_Inventory_V1.txt

 # This script is based on the CVAD V3.00 doc script

+#Version 1.28.001 26-Jun-2025
+#	Fix a typo spotted by Mike Streetz.
+Remove an erroneous "-" on line 1500
+#	Go ahead and update the version lists for 7.43, 7.44, and 7.45
+#
 #Version 1.28 16-Oct-2024 Webster's For Real Final Update
 #
 #	Change the Site version data to use PowerShell's [version]